Typing Tensor Calculus in 2-Categories (I): Typing matrices in categories: categorical case

-In limit-form definition, a biproduct in a category is an addition between objects that induces an addition between morphisms.
-But in the algebraic form, one needs to start with a \textbf{CMon}-enriched category.
-These two initial conditions shake hands when we examine enrichment in Proposition \ref{pro-26}. \begin{defi} A \textit{\textbf{CMon}-enriched category} is a category whose $\hom$-sets are commutative monoids and the composition of morphisms is bilinear. \end{defi} \begin{lemma} Every \textbf{CMon}-enriched category is a locally pointed category. \end{lemma} \begin{proof} Consider $A \xrightarrow[e_{B, A}]{f} B \xrightarrow{g} C$, for which $e$ is the unit element.
-From linearity of composition $g (f + e_{B, A}) = g f + g e_{B, A}$ and since $e_{B, A}$ is the unit element of monoid $hom(A, B)$, so, $g (f + e_{B, A}) = g f$, and $g e_{B, A}$ is the unit element of monoid $hom(A, C)$. \end{proof} A pair of objects in a category can have non-isomorphic products and coproducts, but if they are isomorphic, we say this pair of objects has a biproduct.
-Another definition is in the algebraic form.
+The algebraic definition needs a well-defined addition between morphisms, hence, an appropriate category to start with is a category whose all hom-sets are commutative monoids.
+We will show in the following lemma that the zero morphisms of monoids are constant morphisms which are compatible with each others and satisfies Condition~\ref{eq:locally-pointed}. \begin{lemma} A category whose hom-sets are commutative monoid is a locally pointed category. \end{lemma} \begin{proof} Consider $A \xrightarrow[e_{B, A}]{f} B \xrightarrow{g} C$, for which $e$ is the unit element.
+From linearity of composition $g (f + e_{B, A}) = g f + g e_{B, A}$ and since $e_{B, A}$ is the unit element of monoid $hom(A, B)$, so, $g (f + e_{B, A}) = g f$, and $g e_{B, A}$ is the unit element of monoid $hom(A, C)$. \end{proof} We are now ready to see the algebraic definition of biproducts.
+Algebraic definitions, whenever they exist, are more desirable, since for instance: checking whether an algebraic definition is preserved by a particular functor, boils down to checking functionality.
+In terms of programming, it is also desirable since typed equations are more straightforward to follow than cone following and universal conditions for each pair of objects. \begin{defi} In a category whose hom-sets are commutative monoids, a \textit{biproduct} of a pair of objects $(A, B)$ is a tuple $(A\oplus B, p_A, p_B, i_A, i_B)$ where $0$ are constant morphisms, such that: